GG-off/pic2pal/README.md

 		the transparency color is added to the colors useful to create ready-to-use palettes, like for a filter

+'size' is lenght and height of the square palette generated (default is '1000' giving 1000x1000 *.png files)
- 'size' is both horizontal and vertical, because we are busy creating squares here!
+		size is both horizontal and vertical, because we are busy creating squares here!

  exemple :		$ ./pic2pal 32 1 500